tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 ## User data
 ### User parameters
 Add user parameters for all events.
-The parameters will be added in the user object in the payload.
+The parameters will be added in the user_data object in the payload.

 They are:
 - wrote in Google Cloud Firestore every time they change --overrides latest update